 Primitive Firearms Season

-- Primitive Firearms License is required of all persons hunting deer with primitive firearms during Primitive Firearms Seasons.
-See licenses for exceptions and exemptions.
+- A Deer or Senior License, whichever is appropriate, is required of all persons hunting deer with primitive firearms during Primitive Firearms Seasons.
+Persons 17 and under must possess a valid, original youth license.
+See page 8 for exceptions and exemptions.

 - Hunting with dogs (All Primitive Firearms Seasons are still hunt only).